Psychology services at NLC Psychology are provided by

 Together, we’ll explore what matters most to you, what’s getting in the way, and what helps you feel more connected and supported.
 My role is to help you better understand yourself and build a life that feels authentic, sustainable, and meaningful—because you don’t have to live life on hard mode.

-I tailor therapy to your needs, drawing on a range of approaches including Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Cognitive Behavioural Therapy (CBT), attachment-based work, Compassion-Focussed Therapy (CFT), and mindfulness and somatic techniques.
+I tailor therapy to your needs, drawing on a range of approaches including Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Cognitive Behavioural Therapy (CBT), attachment-based work, Compassion-Focussed Therapy (CFT), Schema Therapy, and mindfulness and somatic techniques.

 Areas I often support include: